-- (a) CNSX continues to satisfy the recognition criteria set out in Schedule 1 of the Recognition Order, - (b) it is in the public interest to continue to recognize CNSX as an exchange pursuant to section 21 of the Act, and - (c) it is not prejudicial to the public interest to vary and restate the Recognition Order pursuant to section 144 of the Act:
+- (a) CSE continues to satisfy the recognition criteria set out in Schedule 1 of the Recognition Order, - (b) it is in the public interest to continue to recognize CSE as an exchange pursuant to section 21 of the Act, and - (c) it is not prejudicial to the public interest to vary and restate the Recognition Order pursuant to section 144 of the

-IT IS ORDERED, pursuant to section 144 of the Act, that the Application to vary and restate the Recognition Order is granted.
+IT IS ORDERED, pursuant to section 144 of the Act, that the Application to vary and restate the Recognition Order is granted;

-IT IS ORDERED, pursuant to section 21 of the Act, that CNSX continues to be recognized as an exchange, provided that CNSX complies with the terms and conditions set out in the Schedules to the Recognition Order, as applicable.
+AND IT IS ORDERED, pursuant to section 21 of the Act, that CSE continues to be recognized as an exchange provided that CSE and CNSX Global comply with the terms and conditions set out in the Schedules to the Recognition Order, as applicable.

-DATED this 12th day of May 2023, to take effect June 1, 2023.
+DATED this day of 2025, to take effect , 2025.